 If you are unsure as to whether you want to be considered for a travel team or a playing league, you must register and attend tryouts.
 We cannot consider players for travel teams if they have not attended tryouts.
 It is a good idea to attend tryouts if you have any question.

 Please arrive 30-45 minutes ahead of your tryout time to sign in (this is especially important if you have not pre-registered) and receive your tryout number.
 You will also hand in the USAV Medical Form and pay the tryout fee if you have not done so.
 Parents are welcome to stay in the Clubhouse during tryouts but are not allowed in the gym during the tryout process.

-Results will be posted online on the 'Tryout Results' page located under the 'Home' tab within 48 hours of your tryout.
+Results will be emailed to the email you provided for the tryout registration.
 There will be an option to accept or decline your offer.
 If you make a decision earlier, please have the courtesy to notify us immediately after making the decision.
 Often times there are players who are alternates and want to play for TVC and we cannot offer them until we know your decision.
 Our goal is to have nine or ten players on a team.

 TVC has always worked with the dual sport athletes (basketball and volleyball) and it is part of our culture and tradition to do so.
 Basketball players are excused from practice conflicts during their basketball season.
 We have a detailed attendance policy which is on our website and that should answer most of your questions.
 In a nutshell, players on National and American teams are permitted XX practice misses during the season.
 Regional and League players are permitted to miss XX.
 Missing a tournament is not permitted for any reason other than those indicated on the Attendance Policy.
 We will make accommodations for basketball players to practice with another team if their practice schedules conflicts with their basketball schedule.
 It is not ideal, but we do want to encourage those players to play for TVC.